All Saints, Margaret Street: Oxford Movement

 William Dodsworth (1798–1861), minister of Margaret Street Chapel from 1829 to 1837, introduced the Oxford Movement there.

 William Dodsworth became an early follower of the Oxford Movement, a 19th-century religious movement in the Church of England that sought a return to Catholic thoughts and practices.
 It was preceded by an 1820s intellectual revival at Oxford, in particular the Noetics of Oriel College, and its key leaders were John Henry Newman, Richard Hurrell Froude, John Keble, and Edward Bouverie Pusey.
 The Movement's ideas are manifest in the Tracts for the Times, and its adherents were often called "Tractarians".
 Among its ideas, the Tracts emphasised apostolic succession and the episcopacy, defended the practice of liturgy, and underscored the importance of the eucharist, advocating for its more frequent celebration.
 Anglo-Catholicism stemmed from the Movement.

 Dodsworth introduced many ideas of the Oxford Movement to Margaret Street Chapel.
 He was a popular preacher, and the chapel attracted many London Tractarian supporters.
 Dodsworth later left Margaret Street Chapel in 1837 to join Christ Church, Albany Street and was succeeded by Charles Thornton.
 Thornton, a cousin of Edward Bouverie Pusey, was also a member of the Oxford Movement.
 He translated a volume within the Library of the Fathers, a collection of English translations of the works of the Church Fathers, but died in June 1839 before its publication.

 Frederick Oakeley, a fellow of Balliol College, Oxford who joined the Oxford Movement in early 1839, left the university and became minister of Margaret Street Chapel on 5 July that year.
 As minister, Oakeley rearranged the interior of the chapel and practised Anglo-Catholic high liturgy, making it a "showcase of the liturgical practices of the Oxford movement" according to Galloway and Rawll.
 James Pereiro also wrote that the chapel was an example of the "new spirit of liturgical worship" of Oxford.
 In 1845, Oakeley wrote a letter to Charles James Blomfield, Bishop of London, asserting his right to uphold all Roman doctrine.
-Facing opposition from the bishop, Oakeley gave up his minister license on 3 June and joined the Roman Catholic Church on 29 October that year.
+Facing opposition from the bishop, Oakeley gave up his minister licence on 3 June and joined the Roman Catholic Church on 29 October that year.
 He was succeeded by William Upton Richards, assistant minister of the chapel.
 (Note: The last name of William is "Upton Richards".)